factcast/factcast/factcast-site/documentation/content/intro_02_design.md

 With FactCast, you write Facts into a log by **publishing** Facts.
 You can publish single Facts, as well as a List of Facts atomically (all-or-none).

-In order to coordinate with consumers, you can also add special **Mark**Facts at the end of the List, that you can reference lateron.
+In order to coordinate with consumers, you can also add special **MarkFacts** at the end of the List, that you can reference from consumers lateron.
 {{%alert danger%}} TODO see markFacts {{% /alert%}}

 ## Read (subscribe)